• Skip to primary navigation

 Channeled insole goodyear welt bridlen

-It was a beautiful, high-skill piece of traditional boot construction.
-But it was incredibly labor-intensive.
-A single pair took hours of focused physical work, which became a glaring issue when trying to scale up and supply an expanding workforce.
+It was a beautiful, highly skilled example of traditional boot construction, but it was also incredibly labor-intensive.
+A single pair took hours of focused physical work, which became an issue when trying to scale up production and a workforce.

-The invention of the Goodyear welt filled this massive gap.
-It provided an automated middle ground, an option that was significantly faster than building handmade boots, yet lightyears ahead of the disposable, glued-together alternatives.
+The invention of the Goodyear welt massively sped up the boot making process and was lightyears ahead of the disposable, glued-together alternatives.

 Further Reading